In the Company of Humpbacks S1:1

 In the first episode of For The Wild’s In the Company of Humpbacks, we hear from Joe Olson and Dr. Fred Sharpe about their approaches to analyzing whale sound.
 When we desire to understand whales, what more than human impulse are we activating?
 Immersing the listener in a world of exploration and investigation, this episode leaves us with the spirit of questioning and a hope for deeper relationality in our pursuit of understanding.

-This series begins with a simple impulse: the desire to understand.
-Joe and Fred guide us deep into the technical world of humpback thrums and aerial whale sounds.
+About this series: In the Company of Humpbacks begins with a simple impulse: the desire to understand.
+Dr. Fred Sharpe, Rachel Meade, and Joe Olson guide us deep into the technical world of humpback thrums and aerial whale sounds.
 They give us the vocabulary and the listening tools that will carry us through the rest of the series.
 Along the way, we explore questions like, what is whale communication and how do these thrums travel across the ocean?
 And, what might careful listening teach us about connection with the more-than-human world?

 Credits

-We gratefully acknowledge the contributions of our partners Alaska Whale Foundation, Five Fingers Lighthouse, and the American Cetacean Society.
+We gratefully acknowledge the contributions of our partners Five Fingers Lighthouse and Puget Sound Chapter of the American Cetacean Society.
 For The Wild is created by Ayana Young, Victoria Pham, Erica Ekrem, Julia Jackson, and Aurie Bittle.
 Sounds and images collected under NOAA/NMFS Research Permit 26663.

 Biographies